mauroservienti/milestone.github.io/_posts/2019-01-23-i-m-a-procrastinator-i-fail-at-to-do-lists.md

 #### I'm a procrastinator

 I'm very good at convincing myself that something can be done later and that there are more important things to do now.
 You know, things like watching [TOP 10 Awesome Lego Creations](https://www.youtube.com/watch?v=yPKU8eYJlUU) on YouTube.
-Being a procrastinator makes it very hard to stick to a plan that is not really a plan,. it's just a suggestion.
+Being a procrastinator makes it very hard to stick to a plan that is not really a plan, but more a suggestion.

 #### Estimates are the root of many evils